Polygraph Laws Regarding Admissibility

 • Whether the theories and techniques employed by the expert enjoy widespread acceptance

-Starting with Daubert, anyone now had the right to request a motion for a hearing on the admissibility of polygraph results as expert evidence.
+Starting with Daubert, anyone now had the right to request a motion for a hearing on the admissibility of lie detector tests in court as expert evidence.
 It didn’t mean that they would automatically be allowed, but the avenue by which a request could be made was now open.
+This was significant for the laws around polygraph usage.

 1995 – United States v.
 Posado